negarndn/University-KMeans-Clustering/README.md

 # University-KMeans-Clustering
-For this project we will attempt to use KMeans Clustering to cluster Universities into to two groups, Private and Public.
+For this project I will attempt to use KMeans Clustering to cluster Universities into to two groups, Private and Public.